INRA Logo

 Why Do AI Hallucinations Occur?

-Understanding the root causes of AI hallucinations helps you better identify and prevent them.
-Here are the main technical and contextual factors:
+Understanding root causes helps you identify and prevent hallucinations.
+Here are the main factors:

 Training Data Limitations